-Suggested Minimum Battery Size Starter Capacity (kW ( ) Engines Typical AH @ 20 hour rate Typical CCA (Cold Cranking Amps) Less than 700cc 0.8 - 1.0 Beta 10 to 20 35 to 50 AH 350 to 400 700 to 1,500cc 1.0 - 1.4 Beta 25 to 43 65 to 75 AH 450 to 540 1,500 to 3,000cc 1.4 - 2.0 Beta 50 to 60 100 to 120 AH 580 to 670 Over 3,000cc 2.0 - 3.0 Beta 75 to 105 150 to 180 AH 1050 to 1200
+Suggested Minimum Battery Size Starter Capacity (k W) Engines Typical AH @ 20 hour rate Typical AH @ 5 hour rate Typical CCA (Cold Cranking Amps) Less than 800cc 0.8 - 1.0 Beta 10 to 20 35 to 50 AH 28 to 40 AH 350 to 400 800 to 1,900cc 1.0 - 1.4 Beta 25 to 38 65 to 75 AH 53 to 62 AH 450 to 540 1,900 to 3,000cc 1.4 - 2.5 Beta 43 to 70 100 to 120 AH 80 to 96 AH 580 to 670 Over 3,000cc 2.5 - 3.0 Beta 75 to 105 150 to 180 AH 120 to 144 AH 1050 to 1200

-- 6. Battery charging alternators must be suitable for the battery bank size.
-With 'Lead Acid' batteries it is recommended that if you wish to achieve a long battery life of 5 years and more your alternator should be charging in Amperes at about 10 to 20 percent of the battery bank in 'Ampere Hours'. - Generally it is very easy to recharge to about 80 percent of battery capacity, but the last 20 percent is important if you wish to achieve a long battery life, and this can require an overnight charge.
-Battery life and recharging tends to be a compromise and it is generally not recommended that the alternator develops in amperes more than 25 percent of the battery bank rated in 'Ampere Hours'.
+- 5. If you require a domestic battery bank you will need to calculate your power requirements, and then multiply that by the number of hours you will need this power (before you are able to re-charge the batteries).
+To keep the installation simple and reliable we would recommend a second alternator for a domestic battery bank. - 6.
+Battery charging alternators must be suitable for the battery bank size.
+With 'Lead Acid' batteries it is recommended that if you wish to achieve a long battery life of 5 years and more your alternator should be charging in Amperes at about 10 to 20 percent of the battery bank in 'Ampere Hours' (20 Hr rate).

+Generally it is very easy to recharge to about 80 percent of battery capacity, but the last 20 percent is important if you wish to achieve a long battery life, and this can require an overnight charge.
+Battery life and recharging tends to be a compromise and it is generally recommended that the alternator output 'in amperes' is not more than 25 percent of the 'Ampere Hours' rating of the battery bank.
 The battery charging system must be a balanced solution; you must have enough battery capacity but bear in mind the recharge capability.

-Generally it will take as long to recharge a battery as it does to discharge a battery.
+- Generally it will take as long to recharge a battery as it does to discharge a battery.
 I know that this is an obvious statement but you can only recharge your batteries when the engines is running, so if you only use the engine for entering and leaving a marina you may need an alternative solution for recharging your batteries.
-Solar panels can be a good solution for keeping batteries 'topped up'.

-- 7. Batteries must be in good condition and must hold voltage.
+Solar panels can be a good solution for keeping batteries 'topped up'. - 7.
+Batteries must be in good condition and must hold voltage.
 An idle standing battery would be expected to be at least 12.6 volts and we would like to see at least 12v on the starter motor terminals.
-(After a full charge the terminal voltage drops quickly to 13.2 V and then slowly to 12.6 volts). - 8.
+(After a full charge the terminal voltage drops quickly to 13.2 V and then slowly to 12.6 Volts). - 8.
 The maximum charging voltage for a Lead Acid battery is about 14.8 volts, above this voltage damage will occur.
-We would expect a maximum output voltage from our battery charging alternator of something like 14.8 volts at no load.
-At 50 percent load the voltage drops to 14.3 14.2 volts, and at full output the voltage is 13.5. - Battery terminals and connections must always be kept clean, in good condition and tight.
+We would expect a maximum output voltage from our battery charging alternators of something like 14.8 volts at no load.
+At 50 percent load the voltage drops to 14.3 to 14.4 volts and at full output the voltage is 13.5. - Battery terminals and connections must always be kept clean, in good condition and tight.
 Faulty connections can lead to poor performance and even (in extreme conditions) explosion.